grow/grow.dev/README.md

 ## Deployment

 `grow.io` is hosted on Google Cloud Storage.
-Commits on GitHub kick off a Circle CI build task that automatically deploys the site.
+Commits on GitHub kick off a Circle CI build task that automatically deploy the changes.